openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-getting-started/01-01-create-project/assignment.md

 ----

-`Step 13:` Navigate to the file `/root/projects/quarkus/getting-started/src/main/java/org/acme/quickstart/GreetingResource.java`.
+`Step 13:` Navigate to the file `/root/projects/quarkus/getting-started/src/main/java/org/acme/GreetingResource.java`.

 ----

-`Step 14:` Change `Hola from RESTEasy Reactive` back to `Hello from RESTEasy Reactive` in the editor.
+`Step 14:` Change `Hola from Quarkus Rest` back to `Hello from Quarkus Rest` in the editor.

 ----

-`Step 15:` Click the **Save File** icon on the top of the **Visual Editor** as shown above at `Step 7c`.

 As soon as your reset the code, Quarkus automatically re-runs the test.

 ----

-`Step 16:` Click the **Terminal 1** tab to go back a review the output from the continuous testing output.
+`Step 15:` Click the **Terminal 1** tab to go back a review the output from the continuous testing output.

 ----

-`Step 17:` Look at the output at the bottom of the **Terminal 1** window.
+`Step 16:` Look at the output at the bottom of the **Terminal 1** window.
 You'll see output similar to the following.

 ```
-All 1 tests are passing (0 skipped), 1 tests were run in 389ms.
-Tests completed at 12:25:40 due to changes to GreetingResource.class.
+All 1 test is passing (0 skipped), 1 test was run in 615ms.
+Tests completed at 20:22:23 due to changes to GreetingResource.class.
 ```

 Quarkus was smart enough to detect that you made a change to the code and ran the relevant test automatically.